JBarna/ideas/_posts/2022-02-18-Why-the-bystander-approach-is-critical.md

 - - You are most likely relying on other factors that are not themselves logical
 - - The feeling you have towards the speaker, their credentails, their background, the way they talk
 - - These are "trust factors"
-- - These feelings most likely come from your upbringing and what you identify with or you like for whatever reason
+- - These feelings most likely come from your upbringing and what you identify with or you like for whatever reason (maybe)
-- - Our identity and subscribed conclusions entangle as there is no other underlying mechanism, like logic, that we can point to as reasons for our conclusions
 - - This is done subconciously

 - What implications does it have on the individual?
+- - Our identity and subscribed conclusions entangle as there is no other underlying mechanism, like logic, that we can point to as reasons for our conclusions
 - - Subscribing to conclusions without proper logical work may create poor intellectual habits
 - - At best we are able to compartmentalize
 - - At worst this spreads and we are more willing in the future to subscribe to others opinions (trickle down affect)